 Stage 3 – Proposal facilitation

 Stage 3 is focused on confirmation of the proposal and the proponent’s responsibilities and the State facilitation to be provided.
-Facilitation will not commence until relevant details are documented in an agreed in a form required by the State.
+Facilitation will not commence until relevant details are documented in an agreed form required by the State.

 Proponents may be invited to participate in Stage 3 where their proposal is assessed as meeting the selection criteria and other requirements of the State, as determined by the State in its discretion.